phrocker/sharkbite/Readme.md

 ## Building
 ```
-	run bootstrap scripts located in root directory.
-This will download dependencies and build the project.
+	run bootstrap scripts located in root directory, which will download dependencies and run the build.

         Alternatively, you can build with the following:

 	mkdir build && cd build && cmake .. && cmake --build . ; make test